Code of Procedure for Appeals by Students Against Academic Decisions

 26.2.5 A representative of the student body who is present at an appeal as an observer should be given appropriate guidance.

 26.2.6 The Senate Appeals Committee and each College Appeals Committee should provide an annual report to Senate containing a review of its activities in relation to academic appeals.

 26.2.7 Where an appeal is upheld, the University should defray reasonable and proportionate incidental expenses necessarily incurred by the student in the process of pursuing the appeal.
 Incidental expenses do not include the cost of obtaining legal advice.
 This expense is not considered to be necessary as the processes of the University are provided as an alternative to the process of judicial review.

 26.2.8 The University reserves the right to suspend procedures for appeal if the student behaves inappropriately.
-In such cases the Clerk of Senate or his/her nominee shall suspend procedures and advise the student accordingly.
+In such cases the Clerk of Senate or their nominee shall suspend procedures and advise the student accordingly.
 Misconduct may be deemed to be in breach of the Code of Student Conduct and disciplinary proceedings invoked.

 26.3 Definition of an Appeal